Nastia Liukin Slays In A Belted, Leopard-Print Swimsuit On Instagram

 We all know swimsuits are a summer wardrobe staple.
 And if we’re really being honest, swimsuits are one of my favorite things to shop (I’m sure you know that by now) ????
 There’s so many styles to choose from and after re-organizing my entire wardrobe, I just had to share some of my favorite styles with all of you!
 So on the blog today: One thing I’ve learned with swim is quality really does count!
 If you want the suit to fit you properly and hug you in all the right places, spending a little extra will go far.
 It also means the up-front investment will save you having to replace them every season!
 Head to my blog for 3 classic swim styles I think are worth buying into ???? www.nastialiukin.com

 She styled her long, blond locks with a deep middle part and added a few kinks to her mane.
 Nastia wore a silver necklace on her collar, and it was decorated with a silver charm that fell into her bust.
 The Olympian also appeared to sport a pair of silver earrings, which provided the perfect amount of bling.
-In the caption of the image, she plugged her website and a new post on swimsuits that was just added.
+In the caption of the image, she plugged her website and a new post on swimwear that was just added.

 Fans have been loving the photo so far.
 It’s already amassed over 7,000 likes and dozens of comments.